UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 This 10-day checklist outlines when to contact electric, gas, water, and internet providers for a smooth move-in.

-Timing is everything when transferring services.
-A disorganized approach can leave you without heat or running water on move-in day.
-Follow this proven moving to Georgia checklist to guarantee a smooth and stress-free transition into your new home.
+Timing is everything when it safely comes to transferring crucial services, and a disorganized approach can easily leave you without comfortable heat or running water on your busy move-in day.
+When managing a Georgia utility setup timeline, procrastination is truly your biggest enemy.
+Follow this moving utilities checklist to virtually guarantee a completely stress-free transition:

 A man holds a utility checklist in front of a house with meters and ENERGY STAR appliances.